ashleykleynhans/vagrant-jenkins-spinnaker/README.md

 # vagrant-jenkins-spinnaker

 # NOTE: This is a work in progress, and is currently incomplete

-Provision Jenkins and Spinnaker for CI/CD using Vagrant, Virtualbox and Ansible with the following configuration:
+Provision Jenkins and Spinnaker for CI/CD on Ubuntu 20.04 LTS using Vagrant, Virtualbox and Ansible with the following configuration:

 * 1 Jenkins box
 * 1 Spinnaker box